dgerosa/spops/README.md

 ### Python module

-We also provide a simple python module to facitate access to our database. `spops` is compatible with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:
+We also provide a simple python module to facitate access to our database. `spops` is compatibule with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:

     pip install spops

-To download the database enter a python console and type:
+Remember to download and assemble the database as described above.

-    spops.download()

-By default, this will save the database in the current location.
-You can use the link above and assemble the database manually with something like `cat spops.h5_* > spops.h5`.

 The module contains a single class, called `database`.
 To initialize the class:

     import spops
     db = spops.database(h5filename='spops.h5',h5dir=None)

 The input parameters are:

   - `h5filename`: database file name, default is `spops.h5`.
   - `h5dir`: directory of the database; if `None` (default) the code will look for detabase in both the location where the `spops` module is installed (this is `os.path.dirname(os.path.abspath(spops.__file__))`) and the execution location (this is `.`).